tektoncd/triggers/examples/v1alpha1-task/README.md

    http://localhost:8080
    ```

-   The response status code should be `201 Created`
+   The response status code should be `202 Accepted`

 1. You should see a new TaskRun that got created: